elunna/nerfhack-changelog/README.md

 * barghests get an additional 1d8 fiery claw attack; their existing 2d6 bite attack now drains life.
 * blinking eyes also get a passive blink that teleports attackers
 * bloodworms get a drain life bite instead of poison bite
+* bullet ants get an additional 2d4 cold bite.
 * byahkees were recolored to yellow
 * cerastes buffs: 2 poison bites, poison res, higher difficulty.
 * rats are the same as Vanilla's rabid rats.
 They always spawn rabid.
 * some deepest ones are guaranteed on the plane of water
 * elven clerics were known as elven wizards in EvilHack
+* ghoul mages are now clairvoyance
 * ghoul queens can generate randomly in the dungeon
-* ghoul mages are now clairvoyance
 * ghoul queens are now bright magenta
+* ghoul queens have -5 AC, level 16, and difficulty 21
 * giant praying mantis now ignores all magical scaring
 * giant praying mantis has a higher level
 * glowing eyes get a passive stunning gaze